 Last year I shared this post, 5 Creative Resolutions for the New Year.
 My most favorite idea of the five, and the one that readers keep telling me they love, is to take mystery trips.
 Check it out and come back, I’ll wait

-This year I thought it would be fun to take a trip around the internet to bring you some family-friendly resolutions that are sure to make 2013 a good year.
+This year I thought it would be fun to take a trip around the internet to bring you some family-friendly resolutions that are sure to make this a good year.